It is quite easy to start PowerShell commands directly in the Quad Explorer with the current folder path on Windows 11, 10, ... OS!

 Info:

-If you want to open the file explorer from your current location on the command line, you can do so with the following command: "explorer" cmd.exe knows the start command, which provides a multitude of additional optional commands for running a program offers.
+If you want to open File Explorer from your current location on the command line, you can do so with the following command: "explorer" cmd.exe knows the startup command, which requires a variety of additional optional commands to run a program offers.
 The next simple command also opens Explorer in the current folder.
 In PowerShell, the start command exists as an alias of the Start-Process cmdlet.
-If you pass the name of a directory as an argument, the Explorer opens at this point.
-In the above case this would be "C:\Windows\System32" but you can use also a different path.
+If you pass the name of a directory as an argument, Explorer will open at that location.
+In the case above, this would be "C:\Windows\System32".
+However, you can also use another path.

 > start explorer.

-If you want to open the file explorer from your current location on the command line, you can do so with the following command: "explorer" cmd.exe knows the start command, which provides a multitude of additional optional commands for running a program offers.
+If you want to open File Explorer from your current location on the command line, you can do so with the following command: "explorer" cmd.exe knows the startup command, which requires a variety of additional optional commands to run a program offers.
 The next simple command also opens Explorer in the current folder.
 In PowerShell, the start command exists as an alias of the Start-Process cmdlet.
-If you pass the name of a directory as an argument, the Explorer opens at this point.
-In the above case this would be "C:\Windows\System32" but you can use also a different path.
+If you pass the name of a directory as an argument, Explorer will open at that location.
+In the case above, this would be "C:\Windows\System32".
+However, you can also use another path.

 > start explorer.